 The pegs are secured with washers and nuts that are a fiddle to get to, this picture is of the off-side.
 The rear one (A) is accessed through the arrowed hole which is awkward enough, but also to one side which is why you can only feel it and can't see it without a mirror.
 The next one moving forwards (B) is easier to access, and the other two further forward still are accessed by removing the trim panel aft of the doors.
 'C' is the carpeted wheel arch, 'D' the cockpit rail, 'E' the straps that go round the folded hood, and 'F' the rear bulkhead trim panel.
 'G' is a gash bolt I have screwed up from below to block off the hole that was used for the static belt quick-release fitting, to prevent water running down.

 An 8mm or 5/16" socket is a snug fit on the nuts, or a 2BA spanner.
 However whilst I can get my miniature 1/4" drive ratchet and socket on 'B' above there isn't enough room for 'A'.
-But a 6mm Allen key (or 1/4" square-section bar of your choice ...) can be wiggled into the 1/4" square drive of the socket, and that will just fit on that nut.
+Initially I used a 6mm Allen key which can be wiggled into the 1/4" square drive of the socket, and that will just fit on that nut.
+Subsequently I expanded on this idea to use square bar in a 1/4" drive socket for the heater valve nuts, and that bar can be used with the 5/16" socket as well.
 Also note that you don't really need to turn the nut, just hold it in position, while you carefully screw the peg down into it.
 Stuff the socket so the washer and nut sit just below the top otherwise the stud won't pick them up.
 Do that before putting the stud in the hole which will allow you to align them with the hole as well as give you more space.
 Use a soft washer of some kind between stud and body to protect the paint, I used offcuts of vinyl used to recover the cockpit rail or dash.